 “These studies show that we have created an advantageous technique for both bilateral and long axis depth electrode placement in the hippocampus,” Vadera said.
 “ROSA is an efficient method that comes with the added benefit of providing more comfortable operating conditions for the surgeon.”

-In addition to epilepsy surgery, the ROSA system can be adapted to guide the placement of electrodes for deep brain stimulation, a treatment for movement disorders like Parkinson’s disease, and minimally invasive procedures in which a laser incinerates brain lesions and tumors.
+In addition to surgery, the ROSA system can be adapted to guide the placement of electrodes for deep brain stimulation, a treatment for movement disorders like Parkinson’s disease, and minimally invasive procedures in which a laser incinerates brain lesions and tumors.